 To copy text from shell, highlight the text, right-click, and select Copy from the right-click menu.
 To paste into the shell, click the Paste button, paste the text into the box that opens, and click the OK button to complete the paste operation.

 While you are in Shell, you will not have access to any of the other GUI menus.
 If you are using Shell for troubleshooting purposes and need to leave the Shell in order to modify a configuration, click the x in the window's upper right corner.
 The next time you enter Shell, you will return to your last session.
 When you are finished using Shell, type exit to leave the session completely.

 Shell provides history (use your up arrow to see previously entered commands and press enter to repeat the currently displayed command) and tab completion (type a few letters and press tab to complete a command name or filename in the current directory).

 NOTE: not all of Shell's features render correctly in Chrome.
 Firefox is the recommended browser for using Shell.

 Due to the embedded nature of FreeNAS®, some FreeBSD components are missing and noticeable in Shell.
-For example, man pages are not included; however, FreeBSD man pages can be read online.
+For example, man pages are not included; however, a link to the online FreeBSD man pages is available from Help.
 Most FreeBSD command line utilities should be available in Shell.
 Additional troubleshooting utilities that are provided by FreeNAS® are described in Useful Command Line Utilities.